Do you have a Facebook page? Have you ever clicked on the Facebook Boost Post button to promote your posts? Uh-oh.

 Although you can choose specific interests, the targeting choices are still very limited.

 For example, you can’t choose any behaviors.
-You can’t use Detailed Targeting to reach people who are interested in both Interest A and Interest B either.
+You can’t use Detailed Targeting to outreach to people who are interested in both Interest A and Interest B either.
 Plus, you can’t include or exclude your page fans or Custom Audiences from your targeting.

 Now you see what I’m talking about?